rdlauer/articles/fiddler/lighthouse/post.md

 ![mobile vs desktop traffic](mobile-vs-desktop-traffic.png)

-Born out of this mobile-first focus was a new type of app called a [Progressive Web App (PWA)](https://en.wikipedia.org/wiki/Progressive_web_application).
+Thus born out of this mobile-first focus is a new type of app called a [Progressive Web App (PWA)](https://en.wikipedia.org/wiki/Progressive_web_application).
 Expanding upon the foundations laid by the responsive web design movement, PWAs are focused on providing a progressive experience (working on any browser), responsiveness, and native-like app functionality.

 *Some key features of PWAs include:*